R v Stairs

 R v Stairs, 2022 SCC 11 is a constitutional rights decision of the Supreme Court of Canada.
 The Court established new standards for searches of a person's home after they have been arrested.
 At issue in the case was whether the traditional common law power of Search Incident to Arrest, which allows police officers to engage in warrantless searches of lawfully arrested persons, was compliant with section 8 of the Charter of Rights and Freedoms as it related to searches of the home.

 All justices agreed that the traditional standard was not compliant with section 8, and needed to be modified as it related to searches of the home to be constitutional.
-But the majority and minority split 5-4 on how stringent the new modified standard should be, with the majority opting for one less stringent than what the minority proposed.
+But the majority and minority split 5–4 on how stringent the new modified standard should be, with the majority opting for one less stringent than what the minority proposed.

 Background

 Section 8

-Section 8 of the Canadian Charter of Rights and Freedoms declares:Everyone has the right to be secure against unreasonable search or seizureThe purpose of section 8 is to prevent unjustified searches before the occur.
-A search will be reasonable under section 8 if it is 1) authorized by law, 2) the law itself is reasonable, and 3) the search was conduced in a reasonable manner.
+Section 8 of the Canadian Charter of Rights and Freedoms declares:Everyone has the right to be secure against unreasonable search or seizureThe purpose of section 8 is to prevent unjustified searches before they occur.
+A search will be reasonable under section 8 if it is 1) authorized by law, 2) the law itself is reasonable, and 3) the search was conducted in a reasonable manner.
 A reasonable law under section 8 is one which properly balances the privacy interests of the person with the law enforcement objectives of the state.